 “You take all your emotions!
 All your anger, all your love, all your hate!
-And push it way down here into the pit of your stomach!
+And push its way down here into the pit of your stomach!
 And then let it explode, like a reactor!
-Pow!” says Subway Ghost character, played by Vincent Schiavelli (1948 – 2005) in the movie Ghost, while explaining to Sam Wheat ghost (played by the late Patrick Swayze) how to move a coin.
+Pow!” says the Subway Ghost character, played by Vincent Schiavelli (1948 – 2005) in the movie Ghost, while explaining to Sam Wheat’s ghost (played by the late Patrick Swayze) how to move a coin.

-The above quote came to mind the other day, when I was asked, yet again, about how to find one’s voice as an artist.
-I think of it as a good starting point, or thought, in one’s journey to finding his or her voice, as an artist, activist, and perhaps in defining one’s identity.
+The above quote came to mind the other day when I was asked, yet again, about how to find one’s voice as an artist.
+I think of it as a good starting point, or thought, in one’s journey to find his or her voice, as an artist, or activist, and perhaps in defining one’s identity.